The Mentor/Apprentice Learning Approach for Film

 For instance, students who attend Film Connection and are interested in a career in the entertainment industry – such as wanting to learn how to be a producer or a director, or to learn about a career as a sportscaster, then they will be studying through a mentor program with a working professional as your teacher.
 If this is the case then here are ten myths about today’s contemporary trends in mentoring – valuable information you will want to know.

-Whether you want to learn to be a film producer, or need to learn how to be a recording artist, or are interested in a career in radio, learning from an entertainment professional is the best way for you to learn the profession.
+Whether you want to learn to be a film producer, or need to learn how to be a recording artist, or are interested in a career in radio, we believe learning directly from an entertainment professional is the best way for you to learn the profession.
 Some of the myths include: Mentoring is probably the most frequently used method of sharing knowledge in our society worldwide.

 Those professionals with the what it takes to be a powerful learning influence should mentor.
 Successful mentoring is about both parties receiving benefits.
 The best mentors are not always people who set out to be mentors.
 One-on-one, face-to-face mentoring is easier today thanks to the Internet and modern technology.